Keith Taylor (British politician)

 Keith Richard Taylor (1 August 1953 – 31 October 2022) was a Green Party of England and Wales politician who was MEP for South East England from 2010 to 2019 and was the Party's animal rights spokesperson until his retirement in 2019.
 He was one of the two Principal Speakers of the party from August 2004 to November 2006.

 Early career

 Before becoming a Green Party activist, Taylor lived in Brighton and owned a local business.
 Taylor "took to community activism opposing an inappropriate local development", leading him to join the Green Party.
 Taylor was a participant in the campaign by BUDD, opposing the development now called the New England Quarter adjacent to Brighton railway station.

+He spoke up against the Council's under-funding and budget cut to the Palmiera Project, a residential home for severely autistic children and wrote about it in a chapter of the book Greens for Europe.